 |Startups are no problem||Availability is based on who you know|

-|All industries are eligible for funding||Funding can be slow|
+|All locations and industries are eligible||Terms can be ambiguous and funding can be slow|

 |Paperwork is minimal||Average amounts are less than venture capital|

-|Monthly payments are not required||An option for the investor to convert debt to equity Is required|
+|Monthly payments aren’t required||An option for investors to convert debt to equity is required|

-|Networking opportunities are provided||Angel investor support and guidance may be limited|
+|Guidance and support are included||Angel investor support and guidance may be limited|

-|Assistance with future funding is available||Angel investors may be overextended|
+|Assistance with future funding is available||Rapid growth is expected|

-10 Pros of Angel Investors
+7 Pros of Using Angel Investors to Fund Your Business